ellorydoyle/CSC120-A8/reflection.md

 - I implemented stopWalking(), disembark(), embark(), and wakeUp().

 - What worked, what didn't, what advice would you give someone taking this course in the future?
 - It took me a long time to consider what should and shouldn't be doable at certain points for the alien, and trying to keep things from crashing or slipping by was really difficult.
 I would map everything out next time before I start working.
+I would also seperate some of these methods into different classes.